NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM/11-data-repositories.md

 ---
-title: Data repositories
+title: Data Repositories
 category: RDM
 layout: docs_home
 docs_css: markdown
 ---
+# Selection and preparation of data to be published

-# General overview of available repositories
+# Selection of a trusted repository

+## Criteria

+## In order of preference

+## Well-established repositories in microbiology
 [re3data](https://www.re3data.org/) offers a registry of research data repositories with a keyword search and overview of all subjects and disciplines.

 A potential repository should optimally widely used (in similar publications in the field) while offering a scope that is as specific as possible (supporting most specific meta data schemas).